ruddell/generator-jhipster-mssql/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster module for adding Microsoft SQL capabilities to a generated application.

+# PLEASE NOTE

+As of JHipster v3.12.1, MSSQL is an official choice in the generator!
+Please use this module only if you are building a project with an older version (<= v3.12.0).

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.